 The graph title is Roller Rink Costs.
 Key, dashed line represents Roller Rink A, solid line represents Roller Rink B. The x-axis is labeled Number of People.
 The y-axis is labeled Cost (in dollars).
 The dashed line starts at zero people, sixty dollars and moves up through midway between twelve and fourteen people, one hundred dollars and fourteen people, a little more than one hundred dollars.
-The solid line starts at zero people, a little less than ten dollars and moves up through between twelve and fourteen people, one hundred dollars and fourteen people, a little less than one hundred ten dollars.
+The solid line starts at zero people, a little less than ten dollars and moves up through between twelve and fourteen people, and fourteen people, a little less than ten dollars and moves up through between twelve and fourteen people, and fourteen people, a little less than one hundred ten dollars.